UCSB-Library-Research-Data-Services/research-computing-data-docs/README.md

-# Drupal 9 Upstream for UCSB Student Affairs Websites
+# UCSB Web Theme Upstream for Drupal 9 Sites using Pantheon's Integrated Composer.

+This is a collaborative effort from SIS&T and the Office of Public Affairs & Communications to bring the campus one unified CMS template.

+* SIS&T = Student Information Systems & Technology
+* OPAC = Office of Public Affairs & Communications
+* ETS = Pantheon admins for UCSB

-This is Pantheon's recommended starting point for forking new Drupal upstreams that work with the Platform's Integrated Composer build process.
-The custom upstream includes the UCSB's Web theme with modifications and several custom modules.
+We used Pantheon's recommended starting point for forking new Drupal upstreams that work with the Platform's Integrated Composer build process.
+The custom upstream includes the UCSB's Web theme and several custom modules.

 To get started, there are accounts and tools that require registration prior to getting started.